 Oh, did I mention that the restaurant has the same breathtaking views from there too?
 It’s really is a stunning backdrop for breakfast, lunch, or dinner!

 4. It has an art gallery

-I love unique characteristics about homestay and the fact that Mistletoe has an art gallery is such an awesome idea.
+I love the unique characteristics of this homestay and the fact that Mistletoe has an art gallery is such an awesome idea.

-A lot of the work is available to browse and purchase so if you fancied something just ask the owner for the prices and you can take it home.
+A lot of the work is available to browse and purchase so if you fancy something just ask the owner for the prices and you can take it home.